mendix/ImageCropModule/README.md

 ## Typical usage scenario

-- Allow users to resize and alter their own images.
+- Allow users to crop images.

 - Allow users to shrink or convert their images.